-No grocery business could have been expected to comprehensively prepare for such an unprecedented event as the global pandemic, but now that they find themselves facing enormous demand to deliver an efficient and easy-to-use online service, it is vital that they move quickly.
+No grocery business could have been expected to comprehensively prepare for such an unprecedented event as the global pandemic, but now that they find themselves facing enormous demand to deliver an efficient and easy-to-use online grocery shopping service, it is vital that they move quickly.

 There are three stages to consider in developing online grocery capabilities - all of which determine the right online grocery software.
 These include:

 - Immediate actions for offline businesses that need to get online quickly.